ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/5-Run-Benchmark-on-Android.md

 ### 1. Set Android NDK

-Set the environment variable to point to the Android NDK.
+Set the environment variable to point to the Android NDK:

 ``` bash
 export ANDROID_NDK=$ANDROID_HOME/ndk/28.0.12433566/